 Dr Mark Frost

 I work on environment and literature in the long-nineteenth century, with particular interest in pastoral, ecocrisis, pollution, and social and environmental justice in the Victorian period (and what it tells us about the present).
-I focus on the cultural functions of pastoral in early-Victorian literature, but have also worked on late-Victorian environmental disaster narratives, particularly the work of Richard Jefferies, and this led to a scholarly edition of his 1885 novel, After London.
+I focus on the cultural functions of pastoral in early-Victorian literature, and recent iterations of this has been a 2023 article on pastoral, industry, and environmental violence for English Studies; and a chapter on Wilkie Collins and environment for a 2023 Cambridge University Press collection..
+My work on late-Victorian environmental disaster narratives, particularly the work of Richard Jefferies, has led to a scholarly edition of his 1885 novel, After London; and a chapter on the wider corpus of this genre.
 My original research heartland (John Ruskin) also remains important to me.

 I would consider postgraduate enquiries relating to any of these areas, and would welcome opportunities for media interviews and other opportunities to speak about my work.